proxmox/proxmox-backup/docs/maintenance.rst

 Maintenance Mode
 ----------------

-Proxmox Backup Server implements setting the `read-only` and `offline` maintenance modes for a datastore.
+Proxmox Backup Server supports setting `read-only` and `offline` maintenance modes on a datastore.

 Once enabled, depending on the mode, new reads and/or writes to the datastore are blocked, allowing an administrator to safely execute maintenance tasks, for